git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 sheer practicality.
 Operating systems, like macOS, will drop you right into Bash.
 [`make(1)`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html),
 a POSIX standard, is [GNU Make](https://www.gnu.org/software/make/) on macOS by default.
-Did you know that, as of September 2016, POSIX Make has no conditionals?
+Did you know, as of September 2016, POSIX Make has no conditionals?

 I'm not saying this to take a run at purists.
 As someone who tries to remain compatible in my scripting, it gets hard to do simple things after a while.
 On